Evan-Rouzaud-git/excel-agent-poc/README.md

   </a>
 </p>

-The short preview shows the main workflow: data quality audit, controlled table formatting with the `corporate_blue` preset, margin formula generation, and chart creation from workbook data.
+The short preview shows the main workflow: controlled table formatting with the `corporate_blue` preset, margin formula generation and chart creation from workbook data.

 ## Demo Overview